 Video of the Day

-If you're a woman over 40, then you know things are changing with your body, and you may even feel a little out of control of your health.
+After 40, you may notice things are changing with your body, and you may even feel a little out of control of your health.
 This can make it especially difficult to lose weight.
-That's why many weight-loss supplements are targeted directly to women and promise a quick-and-effective solution to your over-40 weight-gain woes.
+That's why many weight-loss supplements are marketed specifically as a quick-and-effective solution to your over-40 weight-gain woes.

 It can be tempting to reach for that quick-fix diet pill, but if you take a step back, know that your overall health and wellness should be priority number one when you're ready to lose weight.

-If you are considering any type of supplementation, it's important to have a conversation with your doctor or a registered dietitian.
-If you are on any type of medication, it is imperative that you get a double check to ensure interactions won't be a problem.
+If you are considering any type of supplementation, it's important to have a conversation with your doctor or a registered dietitian, especially if you're taking any medications.

 Pros